Did you know that your blood sugar levels after eating is one of the most important measurements?

-Organisations like Diabetes Australia and other diabetes organisations worldwide suggest that a blood sugar level of 10.0 mmol/L is an appropriate goal 2-hours after eating.
-This common goal level is often recommended by doctors, as it appears in most medical care guidelines.
+Organisations like Diabetes Australia suggest that a blood sugar level of 10.0 mmol/L is an appropriate goal 2-hours after eating.
+This common goal level is often recommended by doctors, as it appears in the Royal College of Australian GPs medical care guidelines.

-If you’re targeting 10.0 mmol/L, it’s a decent beginning, particularly if your levels have been 13+ previously.
+If you’re targeting 10.0, it’s a decent beginning, particularly if your levels have been 13+ previously.
+Of course it’s going to benefit you to bring your levels down from 14.2 to 10.0!

 In consultation with your doctor, it is best to aim for a lower blood sugar level after meals – and there’s an important reason for that.